changx03/dev_container_ros2/README.md

 ## Rebuild the container

 From **VS Code**, press `F1`(Show all commands), start typing "rebuild" then select "Dev Containers: Rebuild and Reopen in Container"

+## VS Code settings

+- Since the `.vscode` directory is created after all extensions have been installed, we run the copy `c_cpp_properties.json` command at the start of the container (`postStartCommand`).
+- Rebuild is required after updated the `.devcontainer/c_cpp_properties.json` file, as the file is copied in the `Dockerfile`.